agdavid/agdavid.github.io/_posts/2016-09-26-threes_company_working_with_heroku_paperclip_and_aws.markdown

 If a picture is worth a thousand words, let's make sure your Heroku-deployed app can actually save and load images using our three friends: Heroku, Paperclip and Amazon S3!

+*Note: This post deals with integrating Amazon S3 into an app that already uses Paperclip.
+Learn how to use Paperclip with your Rails models [here](https://github.com/thoughtbot/paperclip) -- the documentation is awesome!*

 Working locally is a breeze.
 You use the Paperclip gem and your photos magically appear on your development application hosted on the local server.

 Working on Heroku is a little different.
 If you try to load an image, it works -- for about 24 hours and then disappears.
 Why?
 Heroku doesn't want to be a free cloud storage service for you.

-**You need to use Amazon S3 (Simple Storage Service) together with your Heroku app and Paperclip gem**
+**For the win, you need to use [Amazon S3 (Simple Storage Service)](https://aws.amazon.com/s3/) together with your Heroku app and Paperclip gem.**

 Let's do this now!

 1) **Create Your Amazon S3 Account**

 It's free and easy.
-Sign up for [Amazon Web Services Here](https://aws.amazon.com/free/).
+Sign up for [Amazon Web Services here](https://aws.amazon.com/free/).

 2) **Establish Your Amazon S3 Credentials**